 There are many kinds of documentation, but the foundation is an up-to-date reference.
 This document shows everything that is possible in black-and-white, just-the-facts format.
 Sure, the layout and colors might differ, but a reference is the source of truth.

 Increasingly, API references are built from OpenAPI documents or other API descriptions.
 The OpenAPI Initiative has created an industry-driven format to define an API’s elements.
-These JSON or YAML documents are intended to be machine-readable and can be used many ways.
+These JSON or YAML documents are intended to be machine-readable and can be used in many ways.
 For documentation, you can use OpenAPI to generate references.
 Whenever any API is updated, those changes should automatically be available in an updated reference.

 Let Developers Interact With Your API